cproctor/ub-cs-education-handbook/source/vision_and_goals.md

   broader project of activism.
 - A roadmap for how this might be achieved.
 This should be realistic and actionable.

+Research, design, and enactment of the vision statement will involve 20 hours of field experience or teaching practicum.

 ### Continuous improvement

 The CS Teacher Preparation Program will engage in a process of continuous improvement,